 Faisalabad Punjab, Pakistan Travel Guide

 While Faisalabad shares much of its culinary identity with the broader Punjab region, it features robust and authentic preparations of classic Punjabi dishes.
-The city's focus on agriculture means access to fresh produce, and its industrial nature has fostered a the call for hearty, flavorful meals.
+The city's focus on agriculture means access to recent produce, and its industrial nature has fostered a the call for hearty, flavorful meals.

 A breakfast specialty.
 Slow-cooked lamb or goat trotters and head, simmered in a rich, gelatinous gravy with aromatic spices.
 It is a hearty and flavorful dish, often eaten with naan.

-Find it at specialized breakfast eateries (dhabas) in the mornings.
+Locate it at specialized breakfast eateries (dhabas) in the mornings.

 A slow-cooked beef or mutton stew, thickened with flour, known for its tender flesh and spicy, flavorful gravy.
 Garnished with ginger, green chilies, and fresh coriander.
 Served with naan.